Kirill Kondrashin: Early life

 Kondrashin was born in Moscow to a family of orchestral musicians.
 Having spent many hours at rehearsals, he made a firm decision at the age of 14 to become a conductor.
 He studied at the Moscow Conservatory from 1931 to 1936 under the conductor Boris Khaikin.
 Kondrashin began conducting in the Young People's Theatre in Moscow in 1931, continuing in the Stanislavsky and Nemirovich-Danchenko Moscow Academic Music Theatre three years later.
 He conducted at the Maly Opera Theatre in Leningrad from 1938 to 1942 and the Bolshoi Theatre in Moscow from 1943.
 His performance of Shostakovich's Symphony No.1 attracted the composer's attention and led to the formation of a firm friendship.
-In 1947, he was awarded the Stalin Prize.
+In 1948, he was awarded the Stalin Prize.

-Main career
+Career

 In the first International Tchaikovsky Competition in 1958, Kondrashin was the conductor for American pianist Van Cliburn, who won the first prize.
 Following the competition, he toured the United States with Cliburn, being the first Soviet conductor to visit America since the beginning of the Cold War.
 They performed and recorded the Rachmaninoff Piano Concerto No.3 and Tchaikovsky Piano Concerto No.1, which they had played in the competition.
 Millions of the recordings were sold in America.
 And their Tchaikovsky recording for RCA Victor was the first classical LP to sell one million copies.
 Later, in 1972, a concert performance of Brahms's Piano Concerto No. 2 reunited Cliburn and Kondrashin with the Moscow Philharmonic in Moscow; RCA Victor eventually released the recorded performance in 1994, along with a studio recording of Rachmaninoff's Rhapsody on a Theme of Paganini, on compact disc.
 Kondrashin was also the artistic director of the Moscow Philharmonic Orchestra from 1960 to 1975.
 During this period he conducted the premiere of Shostakovich's Symphony No.4 in December 1961 and No.13 the following year.
-He conducted several performances in Europe and America with other famous Russian musicians like Rostropovich, Oistrakh, and Richter.
+He conducted several performances in Europe and America with other famous Russian musicians such as Rostropovich, Oistrakh, and Richter.